MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex10_Workbooks.md

 1. Select **Edit** in command bar to enable changes in the workbook.

-1. Read the banner that informs you of a new feature to compare workbooks.
-Dismiss the message by selecting the banner.

 1. Scroll down to the *User activities* area, look at the colors in the graph for "Operations count" and "Trend" since we are going to format those columns.
 Select the **Edit** button below the grid.

 1. Select the **Column Settings** button, it is located to the right of the *Run Query* command bar. **Hint:** This button only appears if there is data from the KQL query.